 When it comes time for your guests to toast your delicious meal, you’ll want to have full glasses of wine in everybody’s hands.
 Instead of struggling with an unreliable opener, choose the All-Clad stainless steel corkscrew wine opener, which has a patented outer handle that automatically adjusts to open bottles of various sizes.
 It twists and lifts with a simple turning and pulling motion and is dishwasher safe.

 Want to make the most delicious turkey gravy?
 One that doesn’t have unsightly beads of oil floating on top?
 Use this Amco Houseworks grease separator, which strains liquids while keeping the grease trapped inside.
 Simply pour the pan drippings through the top—its spring-loaded bottom opening allows for easy release of grease-free liquids.
 When you’re ready for cleanup, toss it in the top rack of your dishwasher.
-Find out the answers to the 20 most common Thanksgiving questions.

 Using a disposable roasting rack for your turkey can be a disaster—its flimsy sides can fold in and hot juices can get all over your oven and potentially burn you.
 It’s best to use a sturdy option, like the All-Clad stainless steel roaster with rack, which roasts meats, poultry, and vegetables to perfection.
 The high sides reduce splattering and the handles make it easy to lift the pan in and out of the oven.